taomsakal/Differential-Equations-for-Ecologists/readme.md

-`Note: I'm working on making less janky animations along with an interactive version where you can adjust sliders and see how the graphs respond.
-It's not done yet, but for the tech savvy among you the github has the source code for all the graphs.
-If you run that code you can manipulate the graphs yourselves with sliders.`

-`Note 2: This is a first draft.
-Let me know if you spot any mistakes or if any sections are confusing!
-I'll be updating these notes as I recieve feedback.`
+*Note: This is a first draft.
+Let me know if you spot any mistakes or if any sections are confusing.
+I'll be updating these notes as I receive feedback.
+Equations aren't displaying properly on the [online version](https://taomsakal.github.io/Differential-Equations-for-Ecologists/) right now, but Gauchospace has a pdf version with working equations under week 6.
+(Though that version won't have animations!)*

 ## Exponential growth and rules of change